Prerequisites and Co-requisites

 - Must meet prerequisites (see Prerequisites and Co-Requisites) before adding themselves to the waitlist.

-If a space becomes available in a class:
+- If a space becomes available in a class, students:

-- Will be sent an email to the address on their student record.
+- Will be sent an email to the email address on their student record, containing instructions for accepting a seat offer

-- Will be given 2-business days to accept an offer if a space becomes available.
-Instructions for accepting the offer are in the email.
+- Will be given 2 calendar days (48 hours) to accept an offer if a space becomes available.

-- Students can Accept an offer (register) or Decline an offer (remove themselves from the waitlist).
+- Students can choose Accept an offer (register) or Decline an offer (remove themselves from the waitlist).

-- Student accept an offer must pay deposits or tuition upon registration (see Payment of Tuition).
+- Student who accept an offer must pay deposits or tuition upon registration (see Deposits, Charges, and Penalties).

-- Student that ignore or do not respond to the offer will be automatically removed from the waitlist.
+- Student who do not respond to the offer will be automatically removed from the waitlist 2 calendar days after the seat offer is sent.

 Note: If not getting registered in a course in a specific semester will delay your graduation, please contact your program chair for assistance.

-Students that do not withdraw before the deadline will be assigned an appropriate final grade.
+- Students who do not withdraw before the deadline will be assigned an appropriate final grade.
 There is no refund for withdrawing.

-If there is extenuating circumstances (situations beyond the student's control), please see the Request for Variance for more information.
+- If there are extenuating circumstances (situations beyond the student's control), please see the Request for Variance process for more information.

 Payment of Tuition Fees

-Student may contact a Financial Aid Officer (email@example.com) if unexpected circumstances would prevent them from paying at the time of registration.
+- Student may contact a Financial Aid Officer at email@example.com if unexpected circumstances would prevent them from paying at the time of registration.

 - First Notification is sent the first day of class.